Tomorrow University: Learning model

 Industry professionals for from companies such as Apple, Google, Tier Mobility, and Delivery Hero have participated as mentors.

 Although primarily online, Tomorrow University of Applied Sciences maintains “Action Hubs” in cities including Berlin, Frankfurt, and Vienna for regional networking and workshops.

 Academic programs

 Tomorrow University offers undergraduate degrees in Responsible Entrepreneurship & Management and AI & Sustainable Technologies.

 Graduate programs include Master of Business Administration programs and a Sustainability, Innovation & Technology Master of Science program developed with Fraunhofer AHEAD and TU Darmstadt.

 Joint programs include an MBA with OMR Education and an M.Sc. with Le Wagon.

 Impact Certificates and Micro-Credentials

-ToU also offers short programs (usually 9 weeks, 15 ECTS) in fields such as ESG, innovation, and climate leadership.
+ToU also offers short programs (usually 9 weeks and equivalent to 15 ECTS) in fields such as ESG, innovation, and climate leadership.

 Partnerships

 Academic partnerships include the WU Executive Academy (Vienna University of Economics and Business), Technical University of Darmstadt, Fraunhofer AHEAD, Le Wagon, and OMR.

-Industry partnerships include Plan A, Kelp Blue, Eintracht Tech, Deutsche Bank, SAP, IBM, Microsoft, and Tesla in project-based programs.
+According to the university, industry partnerships include Plan A, Kelp Blue, Eintracht Tech, Deutsche Bank, SAP, IBM, Microsoft, and Tesla.
+(These partnerships vary in scope and are primarily reported by the institution.)